Leveraging Large Language Models to Measure Gender Representation Bias in Gendered Language Corpora: Discussion

 \section{Discussion}

-The results of our study have significant implications for the field of natural language processing, particularly in the understanding and mitigation of gender bias in gendered languages.
-By employing state-of-the-art LLMs to analyze Spanish corpora, our research highlights the extent to which gender representation bias can permeate linguistic datasets and subsequently influence machine learning models trained on these datasets.
-Below, we provide a discussion of the main findings of our research.
+The results of our study have significant implications for the field of NLP, particularly in the understanding and mitigation of gender representation bias in gendered and low-resource languages.
+Below, we discuss the main findings of our research.

-\paragraph{1.
-LLMs are a promising tool to identify gender representation bias in gendered corpora} There is a lack of methods to automatically detect gender representation bias in text corpora in gendered languages, such as Spanish.
-To the best of our knowledge, we are the first to propose and empirically demonstrate the value of LLMs, especially the larger and more advanced versions like gpt-4-turbo, as a tool to effectively identify and classify gendered language within a complex linguistic framework like Spanish.
-This capability is crucial for developing fairer NLP applications, as it allows for a deeper understanding of how gender is represented in text and how these representations can lead to biased outcomes.

-\paragraph{2.
-Gender representation bias pervades commonly used corpora in Spanish} We identify a significant male:female gender representation disparity, ranging between 4:1 (Europarl dataset) and 5--6:1 (WMT-News dataset), in commonly used benchmark datasets in Spanish.
-The Europarl dataset exhibits the smallest gender representation disparity, which is aligned with the institution's commitment to gender equality and balanced representation.
-This finding suggests that legislative efforts and policies aided at promoting gender balance can significantly influence the language and content of official records.
-However, the number of references to males is four times the number of references to females, indicating that more efforts are needed to achieve representative gender equality.
-Conversely, we identify the largest gender representation disparity in the WMT-News dataset, which suggests that news reporting and journalism remain male-driven, reflecting broader societal trends and editorial biases in the media industry.

-The prevalence of masculine w.r.t. feminine references across different datasets underscores the pervasive nature of gender representation bias in text corpora and the importance of identifying and mitigating such biases to create more balanced datasets, which in turn would enable more equitable models.